 - Remove any commas from numbers.

 - Categories and values need to be consistent.
-For example, if you have a column of states, make sure they are all using the same spellings or abbreviations.
+For example, if you have a column of states or cities, make sure they are all using the same spellings or abbreviations.

 - Do not include a "Total" row.